kameryn1811/Bandcamp-Downloader/README.md

 - The app will prompt to install it automatically

 **Album art and path previews slow to load or not showing at all**
-- If you're using a VPN, proxy, or any kind of network tunneling (including ISP-level privacy features), it can noticeably slow down or outright block the requests used to fetch album artwork and metadata.
+- Using a VPN, proxy, or any kind of network tunneling (including ISP privacy features) can slow down or block the requests needed to fetch artwork and metadata.
+These calls work best with a direct, low-latency connection, so the extra routing and encryption from a VPN can cause delays.
-- These previews rely on quick, direct calls to external services.
-When traffic is routed through a VPN, the extra distance, encryption overhead, or region-specific restrictions can delay or stop those requests from completing.
-- If you notice artwork taking a long time to appear or never loading, try disabling the VPN temporarily or switching to a faster/lower-latency endpoint to see if it resolves the issue.
+- If previews load slowly or not at all, try turning off the VPN temporarily or switching to a different server/location in your VPN that feels faster.

 ## Audio Quality & Artist Support